Meffert-Lab/SCRAP/README.md

 In order to install SCRAP, you need one of these platforms as well as Git and Miniconda.
 See PLATFORM-SETUP.md for specific instructions.

-Once in the directory where you would like the PACeR files (XX MB) to be installed, run:
+Once in the directory where you would like the SCRAP source to be cloned, run:

     git clone https://github.com/Meffert-Lab/SCRAP.git

-Create the Conda environment by running (requires [Miniconda](https://docs.conda.io/en/latest/miniconda.html)):
+Create the Conda environment by running (requires [Miniconda](https://docs.conda.io/en/latest/miniconda.html), see PLATFORM-SETUP.md):

     conda install -n base conda-forge::mamba
     mamba env create -f SCRAP/SCRAP_environment.yml -n SCRAP